GemTalk/Rowan/README.md

   It is a future possibility, not necessarily a planned feature.
 - CypressPackageManagerTest>>#testLoadingPackageBranchFromRepository is not yet written and the functionality is absent.
   It is a future possibility, not necessarily a planned feature.

+### License and Copyright

+The original work is copyright by GemTalk Systems, but is licensed under the MIT license.
+In other words, you are welcome to use it in anyway you wish, provided the original attribution is maintained.